Texas Adoption Laws

 In Texas, adoptive families are financially responsible for:

 - Prenatal care, pregnancy and birth expenses of the birth mother and child

 - Reasonable living expenses for the birth mother to support her during the pregnancy, which may include help with rent, bills, groceries and more

 Texas adoption laws don’t require the birth family to repay any paid expenses should they ultimately decide to parent, but American Adoptions does have a Risk-Sharing program that financially protects adoptive parents in the event of a disrupted adoption.

 Any expenses paid to the birth parent(s) by the adoptive parent(s) are established on a case-by-case basis and approved by a Texas judge.
 It’s worth noting that some expectant mothers will have greater financial need than others, and so birth parent expenses can vary based on individual need.

 Payment in the form of money, favors or gifts in exchange for the placement of a child is illegal.
 But reasonable living expenses can help expectant mothers in Texas deal with the costs of pregnancy and birth.

-To learn more about adoption laws in Texas, or to understand which laws may apply in your individual circumstances, call 1-800-ADOPTION now to speak with a TX adoption specialist.
+To learn more about adoption laws in Texas, or to understand which laws may apply in your individual circumstances, please speak with a local adoption attorney.
+To learn more about adoption with our agency, please call 1-800-ADOPTION now to speak with a TX adoption specialist.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.